 "Red" and Other Types of Pesto

-Red pesto, which contains either fresh or sun-dried tomatoes has become very popular and is sold alongside its green counterpart in Italy and abroad.
+Red pesto, which contains either fresh or sun-dried tomatoes, has become very popular and is sold alongside its green counterpart in Italy and abroad.
 The variety made in the Cinque Terre adds sun-dried tomatoes to an otherwise traditional pesto, but it takes on a whole new character from the intense, bright yet earthy flavor of the tomatoes.
 Sicilian pestos are a whole different world and can contain ingredients like capers, chilies, raisins, anchovies, fennel and mint.
-These southern pestos are more rich and thick than their Ligurian counterparts and are often spicy to accommodate Sicilian tastes.
+These southern pestos are thicker and richer than their Ligurian counterparts and are often spicy to accommodate Sicilian tastes.

 Many of these "non-traditional" pestos use toasted pine nuts instead of fresh, which adds a little complexity to the sauce.
 In fact many regional pestos, green or red combine or substitute the expensive pine nuts with a locally grown nut such as pistachios or, as in the popular Trapanese pesto from Sicily, almonds.

-A Pesto recipe so easy It will take you almost more time to open a can ...
-Unlike many Italian-American recipes, this pesto recipe does not use garlic:
+A Pesto recipe so easy it's quicker than opening a jar.
+Note that, unlike many Italian-American recipes, this pesto recipe does not use garlic:

 By Justin Demetri - Recipe By Paolo